AlphaEye420/DayZ-Modwork/Misc_Mods/INIT_C_Spawning/readme.txt

 MAKE A FOLDER IN MISSIONS FOLDER CALLED "Server"
 Put the SpawnObject.c and your Place_ files in there

-Make as many lines in the Place_, you can also do multiple Place_ .c files.
+Make as many lines in the Place_ as you wish, you can also do multiple Place_ .c files.
 Just make sure you name them correctly at the top of the .c file!

 // these # lines go at the top of init.c